Protection from Several Cardiovascular and Neurological Diseases

 Children are more at risk from CT scan radiation for two reasons: 1) Their smaller body mass, and 2) Their longer life expectancy allows more time for cancers to develop from any radiation exposure.

-The Solution: Reduce cancer risk with a low, preventative dose of amifosine at the time of the CT scan.
+The Potential Solution: Reduce cancer risk with a low, preventative dose of amifosine at the time of the CT scan.

-AmiGuard CT™ protects human cells and tissues
+AmiGuard CT™ (amifostine) is being investigated to protect human cells and tissues